Jmancuso1999/qcfirst/README.md

 imgs here
 -->

-<p>When a user wants to obtain more information about a class, the box that contains the class is extended and the extended information is shown.</p>
+<p>When a user wants to obtain more information about a class, they click the box that contains the class they are interested in and it'll extend to show the rest of the information about the course.</p>

 ## Instructor Management Page